 1. Glycolic Chemical Peel

-Sometimes, you need one of the deep peels.
+Sometimes, you need a deep chemical peel.
 Out of all the chemical peels available, the glycolic peel penetrates your skin the deepest, so it’s the best one for exfoliation.
-This is due to glycolic acid’s small molecular structure, which allows it to penetrate deep into the layers of the skin.
+This is due to glycolic acid’s small molecular structure, which allows it to penetrate deep into the layer of skin.
 It’s also good for bringing a healthy glow back to aging skin.

 Glycolic acid is used to dissolve and allow dead skin cells to slough off.
 The result is a smoother skin surface with clear pores.
 A.k.a., beautiful skin.

 Glycolic peels, and other deep peels, come in different intensities and can affect your skin differently depending on how strong it is.
-Looking for a deep peel?
+Looking for a deep chemical peel?
 Glycolic peels may be for you.